 MA in French/Italian/Spanish + Graduate Certificate in Translation

-Students pursuing this combination will simultaneously complete a language MA, offered by the department of Romance Languages, and a Graduate Certificate in Translation, offered by the Translation Research and Instruction Program (TRIP).
+Students pursuing this combination will simultaneously complete a language MA, offered by the department of Romance Languages and Literatures, and a Graduate Certificate in Translation, offered by the Translation Research and Instruction Program (TRIP).

 Intended for students interested in the theory and practice of translation, this combination is designed around four main goals, to provide students: